jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 shows a clear disconnect between what is actually happening, and what people think is happening:
-70% of remediations are suboptimal, which aligns with the Ad Hoc maturity rating for both Risk Management and Execution practices.
+70% of remediations are suboptimal, which aligns with the “Ad Hoc” maturity rating for both Risk Management and Execution practices.
-In summary, the survey suggests that respondents have talked themselves into believing that theyre doing a good job, leading at the least to a false sense of security and at worst to huge inefficiencies in the engineering process.
+In summary, the survey suggests that respondents have talked themselves into believing that they’re doing a good job, leading at the least to a false sense of security and at worst to huge inefficiencies in the engineering process.
 Objectively, however, the